 Keeping a lid over it helps to cook the inside and keep is juicy, as well as avoid the grease spattering all over your stove top!

-To make the German gravy, in a mixing bowl, add the 3/4 cup chicken broth and 2 tablespoons of sugar.....
+To make the German gravy, in a mixing bowl, add the 3/4 cup chicken broth, 2 tablespoons of brown sugar, 4 tablespoons Dijon mustard, 2 tablespoons apple cider vinegar, and 2 teaspoons cornstarch.
+Whisk until smooth.

 Pour mixture over the cooked bratwurst.